jeremymv2/k8s_manifests/kubevirt/README.md

 kubectl get pv,pvc,datavolume,virtualmachine,virtualmachineinstance,pods
 ```

-Ssh into the VM from one of the cluster nodes
+Ssh into the VM from the cluster node where you generated the ssh key

 ```shell
 ssh -i ~/.ssh/id_ed25519 ubuntu@VM_IP